omaramgadd/ROS-GUI/README.md

 - Ensure roscore is active.
 - Run the GUI app using the command: python main.py
 - Select the desired topics and click on the "Static Split" button.

+When uploading to OneDrive for the first time, you must connect to the account from the browser and enter the code that will be displayed in the terminal

 ## Technologies Used